-How My Illness & The Medical Community Have Made Me Question My Body Positivity
+How My Illness Has Affected My Body Positivity

 When you're living with a chronic illness, it can be very difficult to maintain a body positive attitude about yourself.
 Chronic pain can prevent you from performing certain tasks as well as you'd like.
 Your body is always changing, so sometimes you feel like you can no longer trust it.
 Certain members of the medical community's penchant for size discrimination, love for BMI, and seeming quest to end the "obesity epidemic" can be discouraging.
 As someone who has lived between my bed and a doctor's office on and off for 10 years due to three different tick-borne illnesses, I know how these experiences can affect the way you feel about your body.

 Since middle school, I've been told by multiple health professionals that I am overweight.
 This diagnosis shocked me when I first heard it, and the shame of it followed me through much of my teenage years like the weight I couldn't manage to lose.
 At the time, "fat" was the last thing I wanted to be, and I was afraid that weighing 135 pounds at age 14 meant that I was precisely that.
 I never wore belly-baring bathing suits.
 I hid behind baggy sweatshirts.
 And by the time I reached high school, I took even more precautions to hide while quietly willing myself to stick to an ab-burning routine from the pages of Seventeen.